 What knowledge do you rely on most as the CMO of FlexMR?

 As a marketer, there’s always three sources of knowledge I look towards.
 What the market is telling me, what forces are at play within the business, and what our customers are thinking.
 It’s my role to bring together all of this information, synthesise it and work out what decisions will have the best outcome for all three groups.

-We've been hearing a lot about how remote work and flexible working is likely to become a lot more common after the period of social distancing we're now in.
 What do you think is likely to change for market researchers as more teams work remotely?

 As the world settles into a new normal, many researchers are being exposed to online techniques and technologies they may not have had experience with before.
 In the long term, I don’t think this will go away once lockdowns and social distancing measures are reduced.
 This period will further normalise online research, especially qual.

 The current climate is also making a lot of research more empathetic and human in its approach.
 I hope that this leaves a lasting impact past the current crisis, and that the careful consideration of research needs and participant welfare continue long into the future.

 What do you think are the biggest challenges facing researchers today?